niplav/site/become.md

 * ???
 * Profit

 In general, my current best guess on what my goal with meditation is is summarized in the blogpost [better](https://meditationstuff.wordpress.com/2020/07/14/better/).
 I do on some level buy the path model, though it looks very ad-hoc/pretheoretic, still, and quite dependent on the type of practice.
+Cessations/path moments do look pretty real, though, and immensely valuable.
+I'm not sure what my relationship to them should be, my guess is that I'm currently pretty strive-y towards them, and I don't particularly like that.

+I am very happy to experiment around with my practice, e.g. being told "hm, let's try this completely different Tibetan practice for two weeks", or "I think it'd help you if you did some yoga, here's a resource", or "you may need this particular kind of therapy, I can refer you to someone".

 I'm happy to compensate people for their work, and surplus should be distributed fairly.
 I will probably not be earning any income at the time when I start this, so my willingness to pay is ~capped at 40–50€.
 I'd be fine talking about ways of compensation that partially route through something that is not money (e.g. performing some service on top of monetary compensation).
 I'd be happy paying after every session.